taidan19/cspes_stem_2023/markdown/whatsaprogrammer.md

 ## Logic

-STEM teaches you how to use logic
+STEAM teaches you how to use logic

 Programmers use logic _all_ the time